 1. Notify the Insurance Company – The first step is to notify the insurance company about the accident.
 Do this as soon as possible.
 You’ll need to provide details like when and where the accident happened, who was involved, and a brief description of what occurred.
 The insurance company will then open a claim and assign a claims adjuster to your case.

-2. Submit Documentation – After notifying the insurance company, you’ll need to submit evidence to support your claim.
+2. Submit Documentation – After notifying the insurance company, you must submit evidence to support your claim.
 This might include incident reports from the location or business where the accident occurred, police reports, medical records, repair estimates for your vehicle, and any other evidence that shows the extent of your losses.
 The more detailed and organized your documentation, the stronger your claim.

 3. Investigation by the Insurance Company – The claims adjuster will investigate the accident to determine who caused it and assess your losses.
 They may interview witnesses, review police reports, and inspect the damage to your vehicle or property.

-4. Negotiation – Once the adjuster completes their investigation, the insurance company may make a settlement offer.
-The initial offer is often lower than what you might expect, so it’s crucial to review it carefully.
-You can negotiate for a higher amount if you believe the offer doesn’t fully cover your losses.
+4. Negotiation – Once the adjuster completes their investigation, the insurance company may offer a settlement.
+The initial offer is often lower than expected, so it’s crucial to review it carefully.
+You can negotiate higher if you believe the offer doesn’t fully cover your losses.

 What Happens When You File a Personal Injury Lawsuit